Hailey Baldwin Speaks On Critics Of Her Marriage To Justin Bieber, Says ‘Nobody Really Knows’ Them

 Hailey Baldwin recently shared her views on the criticism she faces on social media about her marriage to Justin Bieber.

 Baldwin also shared how she feels about the online hate she and her husband receive about their relationship.
-During the interview, Baldwin shared that doesn’t think the negative commenters should speak on the marriage between the two stars.
+During the interview, Baldwin shared that doesn’t think the negative commenters should speak on their marriage.
 She claims that both fans and non-fans alike only see a percentage of their marriage on social media.

+“Nobody from the outside really knows what’s going on between us,” Baldwin said.

-The cover girl also said that, while her marriage may continue to be seen through the eyes of a “zillion people,” she says that dealing with critiques has become easier now that she and Bieber have been married for a year.
-She also said that the two have found a “rhythm” to overcome the scrutiny they may face.
+The cover girl also said that while her marriage may continue to be seen through the eyes of a “zillion people,” dealing with critiques has become easier now that she and Bieber have been married for a year.
+She also said that they have found a “rhythm” to overcome the scrutiny they may face from other people.

 Baldwin and Bieber married in September 2018 after being engaged for three months.
 Since their marriage, the two have faced a ton of backlash online and have been the subject of multiple rumors.
 The Inquisitr previously reported that the “Love Yourself” singer has had to clap back on social media to commenters who have compared Baldwin to his ex-girlfriend, Selena Gomez.
 Bieber has also praised his wife for helping him through his own battles on multiple occasions.

-In addition to celebrating their one year anniversary, the couple is planning their big wedding, which will be on September 30.
-The couple first married in a New York City courthouse, and want the wedding to be an event that allows both families to celebrate their nuptials.
+In addition to celebrating their one-year anniversary, the couple is planning their big wedding, which will be on September 30.
+The couple first married in a New York City courthouse and want the upcoming wedding ceremony to be an event that allows both their families to celebrate their nuptials.